 Crucible Glassworks was among the first studios in downtown to open to the public.
 In 2015, glass artist Michael Hatch moved his operation north to the nearby town of Weaverville (about 10 minutes from downtown), where visitors can still see him at work and shop from the collection of whimsical sculptures and vessels.

-The North Carolina Glass Center—also in the River Arts District—works with more than a dozen local artists at its non-profit, public access glass studio.
+The North Carolina Glass Center—located in the River Arts District—works with more than a dozen local artists at its non-profit, public access glass studio.
 In addition to daily demonstrations, instructors at the center hold regular workshops for both beginners and experienced artists, and the center’s gallery features the colorful work of its resident artists.

 Visitors browse a glass art gallery on a guided Art Connections tour.